Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 Aircrew breathing oxygen is provided with a 10-liter liquid oxygen bottle.
 A regulator panel is found on the left side in each cockpit - on the console in the front cockpit, and the left sub-panel in the rear.
-Flow is initiated in each cockpit using the Supply Lever found on the regulator panel.
-Oxygen flow is confirmed using the Flow Indicator, which alternates from black to white for each breath (white indicates inhalation).
-Supply pressure and remaining volume is confirmed using the Oxygen Pressure and Oxygen Quantity gauges found in both cockpits.
+Flow is initiated in each cockpit using the Supply Lever (6) found on the regulator panel.
+Oxygen flow is confirmed using the Flow Indicator (3), which alternates from black to white for each breath (white indicates inhalation).
+Supply pressure and remaining volume is confirmed using the Oxygen Pressure (7) and Oxygen Quantity gauges (2) found in both cockpits.

 A detailed chart of the Oxygen duration is provided here: